jisosomppi/log-analysis/README.md

 To view all collected log data, enter `*` as your index pattern, click next and choose `@timestamp` as the Time Filter.
 After this your data will be visible in the Discover tab.

+## Customization
+We've tried to build the Salt states in a way that allows for easy customization.
+In practice, this means that many settings such as port numbers, IP addresses and network information is gathered from the Salt pillar.
+To customize the setup, look at the files under `salt/srvpillar`.

 ## Script/module descriptions
 ### serversetup.sh
 * Installs all necessary programs (Git, OpenSSL, Salt master & minion)